jdavis8898/python-final-project-HJK-gym/README.md

     $ python lib/cli.py

-  Once program is running, can fill with test data by navigating to the dev menu and selecting the option "Put in Test Data":
+  Once program is running, can fill with test data by navigating to the dev menu and selecting the option "Put in Test Data"

     $6
     $2